hollow-cube/libmmo/modules/item/README.md

   "unnnamed:item": {
     "id": 25,
     "material": "minecraft:stick",

     // Max stack size, probably this should choose which material is used if not specified
     // eg if stack size is 16 choose egg/ender pearl, another question is whether custom stack
     // sizes actually makes sense at all given the client predictions issue.
     "stackSize": 32,
-    // A map from component ID to content (any json) "components": {
-      // Turns this item into a pickaxe "unnamed:pickaxe": {
-        "miningSpeed": 25,
-        "miningLevel": 2,
-      },
-      "unnamed:something": 25,
-    },

     "defaultStateId": 100,
     "states": {
       "[]": {